nirmata/crossplane/README.md

     ```
     Download cluster credentials
     ```
-    az aks get-credentials --resource-group crossplane --name crossplane
+    az aks get-credentials --resource-group nirmata-devtest --name nirmata-devtest
     ```

-    Verify the context, it should be "crossplane"
+    Verify the context, it should be "nirmata-devtest"
     ```
     kubectl config current-context
     ```